SecDevOps-jmcdonough/AzureMicroSeg/README.md

         * Plan what objects will be created, updated, destroyed

     1. Run `terraform apply`
-        * Apply the terraform directives, terrafomr will ask for confirmation of the planned deployment, type `yes`
+        * Apply the terraform directives, terraform will ask for confirmation of the planned deployment, type `yes`

     At the end of this step you should have an environment similar to the below